Virginia has a bachelor's degree in Spanish and English literature.

 According to some models, nation-building requires in agrarian societies a landed elite to subjugate the peasantry.
 The emergence of a nation is frequently preceded by gory peasant revolts, especially in colonial and post-colonial contexts in the Middle East and South Asia, where the predominant economic model is agrarian capitalism.
 Nationalist violence isn’t always directed outward; it is also used against the same people it supposedly cherishes.
 This is one of the many paradoxes of nationalism; it glorifies the nation, the people, but at the same time it crashes those of its own people that dare to disagree.
 Nationalism’s dream of unity is impossible to achieve without a degree of violence and coercion (conscripting armies is one example of state repression).
 Nationalism pretends to represent the totality of the nation, but on close inspection it is obvious that it constantly struggles to hold the nation together and there are other identities that challenge it.

-In multi-ethnic and multi-religious states (many of such states were erected by colonial powers in the Middle East) there always exists the danger of civil war if different groups disagree about what should be the basis of national consciousness.
-History provides but too many sad examples of struggles over hegemony that resulted in utter human tragedy.
+In multi-ethnic and multi-religious states (many of such states were erected by colonial powers in the Middle East), if different groups disagree about what should be the basis of national consciousness, there always exists the danger of civil war.
+History provides too many sad examples of struggles over hegemony that resulted in utter human tragedy.
 Genocides on Iraqi Shi’is and Kurds by the Ba’thist regime in Iraq, the massacres of Shi’is and Tajiks by the Taliban in Afghanistan, the Bosnian civil war, the civil war in Tajikistan and the Ayodhya and Bombay massacres of Muslims in India.
 As Juan R. I. Cole and Deniz Kandiyoti sum it up these events should: “stand as reminders of how the post-colonial national imagination can turn, just as had some European nationalisms, toward dark fantasies of ethnic hegemony and even homogenization.”

 Paul Gilroy, ‘There ain’t no Black in the Union Jack’